daymeijroos/DockerSwift/README.md

 </details>

 ## Credits
-This is a fork of the great work at https://github.com/alexsteinerde/docker-client-swift
+This is a fork of the foundational work by [m-barthelemy](https://github.com/m-barthelemy/DockerSwift.git), which itself is also a fork of [alexsteinerde's](https://github.com/alexsteinerde/docker-client-swift) work.

 ## License
 This project is released under the MIT license.
 See [LICENSE](LICENSE) for details.